The Multi-Platform Briefing Workflow That Stops Identical Cross-Posts

 Why an identical cross-post wastes the reach you have left

 The reach baseline that used to forgive a lazy cross-post is gone.
-Metricool’s 2026 Social Media Study, built on 39,762,999 posts, recorded a 35% year-over-year drop in Reels reach, and Buffer’s 2026 State of Social Media Engagement report, built on 52 million posts across ten platforms, recorded a 24% drop in median engagement.
+Both Reels reach and median engagement have fallen year-over-year across the major platforms.
 When each platform delivers less, a brief that ships the same file everywhere spends scarce reach on content tuned for no platform in particular.

 Multiply that by a client roster and the cost is an agency problem, not a creative one.
 Five clients across two platforms is ten wrappers a week, and the only place to get them right at that scale is the brief, before anything reaches a scheduler.
 The agencies that hold accounts are the ones whose briefing layer carries the per-platform adaptation and a cross-client QA pass; the ones that churn are briefing one file and discovering the duplicate hooks after a client does.